 Senior Project Manager Joseph Haupt said the middle of November presents some important milestones for the project timeline, both in terms of site development and pedestrian passage in that area of campus.

 ”All of the foundation work is complete,” Haupt said.
 “The site utilities are largely installed, and we intend to have sidewalk access completed by Nov.
-15, weather permitting, to accommodate foot traffic to the Automotive Building, the Arts and Sciences Commons and Ives Ave.”
+15, weather permitting, to accommodate foot traffic to the Automotive Building, the Arts, Sciences and Education Commons and Ives Ave.”

 Sidewalks that had been located in the construction area were closed, in late July, with foot traffic diverted to Parking Lot 1, near University Center, Parking Lot 50, west of the Automotive Building and the lawn south of the Automotive.
 Haupt said that pedestrian safety remains a high priority for the university as the project timeline advances.